 |Parameters||Offer for Sale (OFS)||Initial Public Offering (IPO)|

-|Identity of the Seller||In an OFS, promoters are selling their shares to the general public||In an IPO, the company is selling its shares to the general public for the first time.|
+|Identity of the Seller||In an offer for sale, promoters sell their shares to the general public.||In an IPO, the company sells its shares to the general public for the first time.|

-|Total No of Shares||No new shares are issued.
-Existing shares are only transferred from ‘promoter’ to investors.||New shares are issued in the market.
+|Total No of Shares||In an offer for sale, no new shares are issued.
+Existing shares are only transferred from promoters to investors.||In an IPO, new shares are issued in the market.
 This increases the free float of the company.|

-|Recipient of Sale Proceeds||The sale proceeds are received by the promoters.||The company receives the sale proceeds.|
+|Recipient of Sale Proceeds||In an offer for sale, the sale proceeds are received by the promoters.||In an IPO, the company receives the sale proceeds.|

-|Market Regulator’s Approval||Prior approval of market regulators is not required.
-But the company must inform the exchange 2 days prior to an OFS.||Without SEBI’s approval, companies cannot launch an IPO.|
+|Market Regulator’s Approval||Prior approval of market regulators is not required in an offer for sale.
+But the company must inform the exchange two days prior to an offer for sale.||Without SEBI’s approval, companies cannot launch an IPO.|

-|Trading Hours||An OFS is open for only 1 trading day||IPO is open for 3-4 trading days.|
+|Trading Hours||An offer for sale is open for only 1 trading day||An IPO is open for 3-4 trading days.|

-|Price Discovery||Highly Transparent||Opaque as lead runners decide the price band.|
+|Price Discovery||Price discovery is highly Transparent in an offer for sale||Price discovery is opaque as lead runners decide the price band.|

 |Application Process||You can subscribe to an offer for sale only through a broker.
 Physical applications are not allowed.||You can subscribe to an IPO either through your broker or through physical form.|